Will Construction and Extrinsic Evidence

 4. And if testamentary intent is the primary objective in probating the will, then why frustrate the testator's intent because of an error that may be resolved with extrinsic evidence?

 5. Some have argued that the reformed text was not properly attested.
 So what?
-The law does not require trusts or any other will substitute to be attested even though such instruments can dispose of more property than a will and the lack of their attestation does not present any problems.
+The law does not require trusts or other will substitutes to be attested even though such instruments can dispose of more property than a will and the lack of their attestation does not present any problems.

 Since courts have continually stressed the prime importance of the testator's intent, ambiguities are usually resolved by determining testamentary intent.
 Hence, these courts will admit evidence that specifically shows intent, such as the overall testamentary scheme of the testator, and remarks that the testator made at the time the will was executed.
 Then the ambiguities are interpreted so that they are best aligned with what the testator intended.

 Another application of reformation is to change a will when something that the testator could not have foreseen frustrates his intent.
-Courts apply the probable intent doctrine by interpreting the testator's overall scheme, then reforming the will to best conform to that intention.
+Courts apply the probable intent doctrine by interpreting the testator's overall scheme, then reforming the will to best conform to that intent.
 Indeed, the Restatement (Third) of Property, Donative Transfers even allows the courts to reform the will when some of its provisions do not conform to the testamentary scheme, even without any ambiguity, but only with clear and convincing evidence!
 Although this has not been adopted by most courts yet, a common use of this provision is to alter the will to minimize taxes.